mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 Okay, the `setUp` function created the `joe123` account with a score of 150, which explains why `test_initial_score` expected those values.
 Now, all is well with the world, right?

 No, this is a **bad test**.
-The reader can't understand why this test works unless they search outside the test itself.
+The reader can't understand why this test is correct unless they search outside the test itself.

 # Keep the reader in your test function

-Here is a better way to write the above test that conveys the meaning to the reader straightforwardly:
+Here is a better way to write the test:

 ```python
 def test_initial_score(self):